-- 1. All postgraduate research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's Codes of Practice for Supervisors and Students in Taught and Research Postgraduate Programmes. - 2.
-All postgraduate research students shall be allocated supervision in accordance with the Codes of Practice for Supervisors and Students in Research Postgraduate Programmes. - 3.
+- 1. All postgraduate research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's Code of Practice for Supervisors and Students in Taught and Research Postgraduate Programmes. - 2.
+All postgraduate research students shall be allocated a Principal Supervisor who is directly responsible for the supervision of the research project and a Second Supervisor (or Mentor) to whom the student may also turn for advice and guidance. - 3.
 All postgraduate research students are required to undertake postgraduate study and training as is laid down by the Teaching, Learning and Assessment Committee and by the Head of School in which they undertake their research.
 This training is initially drawn up in a "schedule of research skills needs" at first matriculation and should include training in research methods and appropriate generic and transferable skills. - 4.
 All research students will undergo a review conducted by the Head of School to determine whether progress is satisfactory and to determine the course of subsequent registration.
 This review will normally be conducted after six months (one year in the case of part-time students) and no later than twelve months after the initial date of matriculation as a research student.
 The Head of School will report to the appropriate Faculty Business Committee the result of the review and will recommend registration for the degree of Ph.D., or D.Lang., or M.D., or D.Eng., or M.Phil., or M.Litt., or M.Res., or M.Sc., or for the Postgraduate Diploma, as appropriate.
 Further progress reviews will be made on an annual basis as appropriate.
-Such reviews will examine progress made with the schedule of research training needs. - 5.
-If serious problems emerge regarding a student's progress at times other than the annual review the matter must be reported to the Head of School.
+Such reviews will examine progress made with the schedule of research training needs. - If serious problems emerge regarding a student's progress at times other than the annual review the matter must be reported to the Head of School.
 After discussions with both supervisors and if the Head of School is satisfied that a problem exists the student should be warned in writing with a copy to the relevant Dean.
 If problems persist the Head of School may recommend termination of studies to the Dean and the matter will be decided by the Faculty Business Committee who alone have the right to terminate a student's studies. - 6.
 A research student shall have the right of appeal against a decision made under the procedures in 4 and 5, above. in accordance with the Senate Code of Practice on Appeals, Complaints and Discipline. - 7.
-If academic misconduct relating to work assessed as part of a qualification awarded by the University of St Andrews is at any time proven against someone holding such a qualification, the University reserves the right to withdraw or reclassify the qualification awarded.
+If academic fraud relating to work assessed as part of a qualification awarded by the University of St Andrews is at any time proven against someone holding such a qualification, the University reserves the right to withdraw or reclassify the qualification awarded.

-B. POSTGRADUATE DIPLOMAS AND DEGREES OF MASTER OF LETTERS, MASTER OF SCIENCE, MASTER OF RESEARCH AND MASTER OF PHILOSOPHY
+B: POSTGRADUATE DIPLOMAS AND DEGREES OF MASTER OF LETTERS, MASTER OF SCIENCE, MASTER OF RESEARCH AND MASTER OF PHILOSOPHY